liuchen37/R_tutorials/Openxlsx.md

 test <- loadWorkbook("file.location")
 ```

-This step loads the target file as a non-previewable value
+This step loads the target file as a non-previewable value:

 ![alt text](https://github.com/liuchen37/Pics/blob/main/Test_as_value.jpg?raw=true)

 ## Remove a sheet from the file